Running Endurance: How to Build Lasting Stamina

 Training Frequency

-Endurance grows through repetition.
-Running three to five times per week creates steady adaptation.
-Spread your runs out to allow recovery while maintaining consistency.
-Think progression over perfection.
+Endurance improves through repetition.
+Running three to five times per week creates steady adaptation and gives your body enough exposure to consistent aerobic work.
+Spread your runs through the week to maintain rhythm without overwhelming your recovery.
+Focus on gradual progression rather than perfection.

 Functional Strength Training